-HDI has been used extensively by academics, donor agencies, and development practitioners to set development aid policies and study them.
-However, it is not without flaws.
-Setting aside concerns related to data gathering - UNDP is dependent on national and international organisations for statistical data which are often estimates and worse, flawed - HDI does not include essential but largely subjective measures such as political freedom, human rights, and citizen participation in democratic activities.
-Therefore, the stated objective of enabling and expanding people's choices are not fully reflected in HDI.
+related to data gathering - is dependent on national and international organizations for statistical data which are often estimates and worse, flawed - HDI does not include essential but largely subjective measures such as political freedom, human rights, and citizen participation in democratic activities.
+Therefore, the stated objective of enabling and expanding people's choices is not fully reflected in HDI.
 Another weakness of HDI is that, by its very nature, it is an indicator and does not say anything about the means - or the vehicle - of development.
 Who should be responsible for achieving these indices?

-To seek an answer, we turn to another conceptualisation of development "Alternative Development" (Nederveen Pieterse 2001) and following it, take the stance that the means are participatory and people-centred.
-Accordingly, one key vehicle of development is through civil society (including non-governmental organisations, or NGOs).
+To seek an answer, we turn to another conceptualization of development "Alternative Development" (Nederveen Pieterse 2001) and following it, take the stance that the means are participatory and people-centered.
+Accordingly, one key vehicle of development is through civil society (including non-governmental organizations, or NGOs).
 We stress that equally important is local participation, initiation, and leadership of development efforts.